CressBees/Term2Project/Backups/Readme.txt

-This is where the previous versions are stored, no touchy
+This is antiquated, but git is spooky so I can't get rid of it